DURABLE REMISSION

 The cumulative CS exposure includes all CS use during the 52 weeks of the trial.
 This includes the CS dose per protocol and above protocol.

-DATA LIMITATIONS: Data not labeled as ranked secondary endpoints were prespecified non-ranked endpoints not controlled for multiplicity; therefore, treatment differences could represent chance findings.
+DATA LIMITATIONS: Data not labeled as ranked secondary endpoints were prespecified nonranked endpoints not controlled for multiplicity; therefore, treatment differences could represent chance findings.
 No conclusions regarding these comparisons can be made.

-SELECT-GCA
+SELECT-GCA Period 1

 Complete Remission